 The development of a new greenfield airport at Badgerys Creek has consistently been found to be the most effective solution to address long term aviation demand in the Sydney region, a position confirmed by the Joint Study.
-In coming to this conclusion, the Joint Study also provided a re-evaluation and broad consideration of a number of strategic alternatives to the development of a greenfield airport, including:
+In coming to this conclusion, the Joint Study also provided a re-evaluation and broad consideration of a number of strategic alternatives to the development of a greenfield airport in the Sydney basin, including:

-- expanding Sydney Airport to meet increased demand; - review of the policy setting and operational restrictions to optimise the use of Sydney Airport; - optimising the use of other existing airports in the Sydney region; - use of high speed rail to reduce demand for aviation services; and - development of other greenfield airports.
+- expanding Sydney Airport to meet increased demand; - review of the policy setting and operational restrictions to optimise the use of Sydney Airport; - optimising the use of other existing airports in the Sydney region; - use of high speed rail to reduce demand for aviation services; and - development of existing airports outside the Sydney basin.

 While the Joint Study acknowledged that some of the options had potential to provide marginal capacity benefits, such as amending cap and curfew arrangements at Sydney Airport, they were considered extremely short term solutions and incapable of addressing long term aviation capacity requirements.
-Other proposals, such as expanding Sydney Airport or connecting a high speed train to Canberra or Newcastle airports, were found to require significant capital investment and would not necessarily address the underlying key driver of growth in aviation demand.
+Proposals, such as expanding Sydney Airport or connecting a high speed train to Canberra or Newcastle airports, were found to require significant capital investment and would not necessarily address the underlying key driver of growth in aviation demand.